sst/guide/_chapters/add-the-session-to-the-state.md

 }
 ```

 This simple component creates a `Route` where the child component that it renders contains the passed in props.
-Let's take a quick look at how this being done.
+Let's take a quick look at how this is being done.

 - The `Route` component takes a prop called `component` that represents the component that will be rendered when a matching route is found.
 We want our `appProps` to be applied to this component.